Why was my manuscript rejected?

 Failing that, you could do what you maybe should have done following R1 (rejection one) and check the reasons why your carefully written manuscript didn’t set publishers or agents racing for their draft contracts.
 Now, it may very well be that your book is perfect.
 But, let’s just suppose there’s room for improvement and explore why you may have been turned down.

 Finally: be humble.
 Publishers and agents don’t want to be told that this is the best book since The Da Vinci Code and knocks Dan Brown into a cocked hat.
 Don’t brag.
 You sound delusional and it probably isn’t.
-Even if it is a work of pure brilliance, let the reader find that out for themselves.
+Even if it is a work of pure brilliance, let the professionals find that out for themselves.